The final day for the Oakland Athletics arrives ahead of next season's move away from the Bay

 AP Sports Writer

-SEATTLE (AP) — When manager Mark Kotsay removes his Oakland jersey for the final time Sunday, it’s headed to the Baseball Hall of Fame.
+SEATTLE (AP) — When manager Mark Kotsay removed his Oakland jersey for the final time Sunday, it was bound for the Baseball Hall of Fame.

 Brent Rooker?
 His final jersey with the name Oakland across the front will be preserved in a frame and displayed on his wall at home.